jaiswalchitransh/Historical-Stock-and-Revenue-Data-Analysis/README.md

    - `plotly`
    - `matplotlib`

+4. Open the project in Jupyter Notebook or any Python IDE.
-4. Run the script in your Python environment.
+5. Run the script in your Python environment.

 ## Usage
 To run the analysis and visualize the stock data, follow these steps: